ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 `18) What was the last project you led, and what was its outcome?`<br>
 I led a research project during graduate school.
 Although the outcome of the tool wasn't spectacular, the process outcome was very valuable.
-Working as a team, adapting to different personalities and sharing knowledge through out the project building process was very gratifying.
+Working as a team, adapting to different personalities and sharing knowledge through out the project building process was very rewarding.

 `19) Give me an example of a time that you felt you went above and beyond the call of duty at work.`<br>